Building a drone requires expertise, but an inquisitive mind can get you far.

 When it gets shot once, it will hover around 1 circle, gunned twice it will hover around 2 circles, and the third strike it will hover around 3 circles.
 After it gets the fourth shot, the quadcopter wild make a safe landing.
 You can turn it on again to play.

 When it comes features, the basics are included.
 Like for photography, it utilizes a 480p camera.
 It could’ve been higher, but looking at the size, it’s decent to say the least.
 It also comes with 2.4GHz WIFI real-time FPV, can be connected to Android and iOS devices.
 All the pictures and videos taken using the camera are stored on your phone’s storage.

 The drone has dimensions of 13.5 x 13.5 x 5 cm.
 It can fly for up to 5 minutes.
 We think it’s enough time to get your kid entertained.
 Besides, the 3.7v 350mah is rechargeable, so whenever it runs out of power, just plug it into a power source.
 It takes about 50 minutes to reach full capacity.

 Things to Look For in a FPV Drone Kit

 This should be one of the first to consider because the size of a package corresponds to its price.
 A smaller package would cost less, but it will also have fewer items.
 But is it a bad choice after all?

-Price is another concern because drone kits come in different prices.
-A simple kit with less than 10 parts may cost from $100 to $200.
-But if you want more, you’d need to pay more as well.
+A simple kit with fewer than ten parts may cost between $100 and $200.
+But if you want more, you’ll have to pay more.